-- 1. The observed DM relic density can be saturated even for higgsino masses as low as $100 \,\mathrm{GeV}$ . - 2.
+- 1. The observed DM relic density can be saturated even for higgsino masses as low as 100 GeV. - 2.
 The strongest lower bound on the mass of non-thermal higgsinos comes from indirect detection which requires $m{\chi} \gtrsim 300$ .
-This bound comes from the non-observation by Fermi-LAT [38] of gamma rays due to dark matter annihilation from dwarf spheroidal galaxies where the dependence on the astrophysical profile is less important than in galactic centre observations. - 3.
-We also show that future observations from Fermi-LAT or CTA [39] could cover essentially the entire parameter space of this scenario.
-Moreover, unlike the thermal case, collider signals from the LHC can probe only a small part of the parameter space using monojet plus soft lepton searches [41].
-On the other hand, a 100 TeV machine could test directly all the parameter space using monojet and disappearing tracks searches [40].
+This bound comes from the non-observation by Fermi-LAT [25] of gamma rays due to dark matter annihilation from dwarf spheroidal galaxies where the dependence on the astrophysical profile is less important than in galactic centre observations. - 3.
+We also show that future observations from Fermi-LAT or CTA [26] could cover essentially the entire parameter space of this scenario.
+Moreover, unlike the thermal case, collider signals from the LHC can probe only a small part of the parameter space using monojet plus soft lepton searches [28].
+On the other hand, a 100 TeV machine could test directly all the parameter space using monojet and disappearing tracks searches [27].

 In the second part of the paper we go into a model dependent discussion.
-We study the non-thermal post-inflationary cosmological evolution of two well-established scenarios of string moduli stabilisation: KKLT [45] and the Large Volume Scenario (LVS) [43, 44].
+We study the nonthermal post-inflationary cosmological evolution of two well-established scenarios of string moduli stabilisation: KKLT [31] and the Large Volume Scenario (LVS) [30].
 In both cases, we determine the mass hierarchy between moduli, higgsinos and other sparticles.
 The main difference between these two scenarios is that in LVS the late decaying particle is the lightest modulus while in KKTL it is the gravitino.
 At the level of non-thermal DM production this does not change anything but it has consequences on setting the gaugino and SUSY-breaking scale.
-In each case, we have also worked out the consequences of preserving the BBN results in the presence of late decaying particles [46-48].
+In each case, we have also worked out the consequences of preserving the BBN results in the presence of late decaying particles [32].
 The main conclusions can be summarised as follows:

 - 1. If the visible sector is localised on D7-branes, both cases lead to non-thermal DM overproduction, and so R-parity violation is mandatory. - 2.
-If the visible sector is localised on D3-branes, both KKLT and LVS models can give rise to an allowed region of the parameter space where non-thermally produced light higgsinos can correctly reproduce the observed DM abundance.
+If the visible sector is localised on D3-branes, both KKLT and LVS models can give rise to an allowed region of the parameter space where non-thermally produced light higgsinos can correctly reproduce the observed DM abundance. - 3.
+LVS models with the visible sector on D3-branes are particularly interesting since the hierarchy between the lightest modulus and the SUSY particles allows to set bounds from DM direct detection which however depend on the moduli VEVs (and so they are less constraining than the ones from indirect detection and collider searches).
+We have performed an analysis for a particularly well motivated value of the volume of the extra-dimensions and the result is twofold: (i) in order to obtain constraints which are stronger than the ones from indirect detection, one would need data from large scale DM direct detection experiments (beyond 1 Ton); (ii) a large portion of the parameter space falls below the neutrino background, and so DM direct detection experiments seem to be less useful in this case.

-&lt;sup>2Higgsinos are good DM candidates in models like split-SUSY where there is a hierarchy between electroweakinos and scalars [33-35].
-Moreover, light higgsinos are well motivated in natural SUSY scenarios [36, 37].
+&lt;sup>2Higgsinos are good DM candidates in models like split-SUSY where there is a hierarchy between electroweakinos and scalars [23].
+Moreover, light higgsinos are well motivated in natural SUSY scenarios [24].